-The goal of the Science-based Teen Pregnancy Prevention Program is to promote healthy behavior, responsible decision making and increased opportunities for at-risk youth.
-Funding is not currently available for statewide services, therefore programs are targeted to communities in need.
-The guiding principle is the investment of all community members in increasing the awareness and ownership of the risks, costs and problems associated with teen pregnancy, in order to create local solutions.
+The goal of the evidence-based Teen Pregnancy Prevention Program is to promote healthy behavior, responsible decision making and increased opportunities for the commonwealth’s most vulnerable youth.
+Funding is not currently available for statewide services; therefore programs are targeted to communities with the state’s highest teen birth rates.
+The guiding principle is the investment of all community members in increasing the awareness and ownership of the risks, costs and problems associated with the complexity of teen pregnancy, in order to create local-driven solutions.

 The health outcome goals of the program are:

 - Increased abstinence and delayed onset of sexual activity among pre-adolescent and adolescent males and females

 - Reduced rates of youth engaging in health-related risk behaviors including, but not limited to, risky sexual behaviors